-Other than as described under "Principal Shareholders", holders of Multiple Voting Shares and Subordinate Voting Shares will have no redemption or conversion rights.
+Other than as described under "Principal Shareholders", holders of Multiple Voting Shares and Subordinate Voting Shares will have no pre-emptive or subscription rights.
+Holders of Subordinate Voting Shares will have no redemption or conversion rights.
 Multiple Voting Shares, however, are convertible at any time at the option of the holder into fully-paid, non-assessable Subordinate Voting Shares on a one-for-one basis.
 In accordance with the Company's articles of amendment, Multiple Voting Shares may only be issued to Fairfax, Principal Holdco or their respective affiliates.